-- (a) FOR USE - (1) Inspection hole covers and drainage plugs shall be kept in place at all times when racing. - (2) Except when specified otherwise or a system is optional, the direction of the control lines, sheets and ropes shall not be modified by means of shackles, rings, loops or holes in the boat.
+- (a) FOR USE - (1) Inspection hole covers and drainage plugs shall be kept in place at all times when racing. - (2) Except when specified otherwise or where a control system is optional, the direction of the control lines, sheets and ropes shall not be modified by means of shackles, rings, loops or holes in the boat.